-Tucked away off Church Street, the Old Baptist Chapel in Tewkesbury has a rich history, beginning as a fifteenth-century home for a wealthy family.
-By the mid-seventeenth century, it became a gathering place for Baptists, making it possibly the oldest surviving Baptist site.
-In the 1700s, it was transformed into a chapel, and after serving the congregation until 1805, it returned to domestic use.
+The Old Baptist Chapel in Tewkesbury has a rich history, beginning as a fifteenth-century home for a wealthy family.
+By the mid-seventeenth century, it became a gathering place for Baptists, making it possibly the oldest surviving Baptist site in England.
+In the 1700s, it was transformed into a visible chapel.
+In 1805, once again converted into a smaller chapel and two cottages.

 Restored in the 1970s and renovated again in 2015-2016, the chapel now offers a welcoming space with modern amenities while preserving its historic charm.
-Visitors can enjoy an introductory talk followed by free-roam access to explore its fascinating history, enhanced by an audio tour, touchscreen, and replica items.
+Visitors can enjoy an introductory talk followed by free-roam access to explore its fascinating history, enhanced by a touchscreen and replica items.
 Monthly events bring the chapel’s past to life.

 Tuesdays & Saturdays plus bank holidays, 10am - 1pm and 2pm - 5pm (last entry at 4.30pm)